Maximalst/LanChat/README.md

 - Messages are saved in `chat_log.json` – auto-loaded on restart.
 - File uploads are not limited by type or size – adjust Flask config if needed.
 - This is a lightweight local tool – not designed for public deployment.

----

-Let me know if you want a Markdown file version or if you'd like to add screenshots or Docker support!